iltommi/qdb-documentation/source/api/common.rst

 Atomicity
 ---------

 Unless otherwise noted, all calls are atomic.
-When you return from a call, the data is persisted to disk (to the limit of what the operating system can guarantee in that aspect).
+When a call returns, you can be assured the data has been persisted to disk (to the limit of what the operating system can guarantee in that aspect).

 Memory management
 -----------------